FIWARE-Ops/docs.TourGuide/doc/providing-an-advanced-user-experience-ux/introduction.md

 functionality nor extra data backends, you can just use the 3D-UI GE by itself.

-You can use FILAB to test and develop on the advanced Web UI technologies.
+You can use FIWARE LAB to test and develop on the advanced Web UI technologies.
 It is also possible to install them on your own machines and use web hosting services.
 For the Synchronization GE for multiuser collaborative applications there is a commercial hosting provider